ASK THE EXPERT

 Your parents likely want to remain independent as long as possible.
 After all, the thought of having to rely on you or others for help probably isn’t that appealing to them.

 Below is an edited version of Cameron’s interview with Melissa.
-To watch the entire interview, visit the Carefull Community.
+Watch the entire interview for the full conversation.

 How do you help parents stay independent?

 Cameron Huddleston: No one wants to feel like they have to rely on someone else for help, but oftentimes our parents do need that help.
 What can we do to make it easier for them to maintain that sense of independence for as long as possible?

 Melissa Batchelor: So you bring up two points.
 One is how do you help someone stay independent in their own home for as long as possible.
 Then, if they move out of their own home, what are some strategies to help them maintain independence.
 So that's kind of two separate things.

 In order to live independently at home, you have to be able to move around.
 So if you're going to try to help someone stay independent, as long as possible, you have to do all the lifestyle stuff that we all already know to do, which is making sure that you're being active.
 Right now, sitting as a new smoking, and a lot of people, when they turn 65, they kind of retire to the couch and spending way more time sitting than walking.
 So making sure that you're up and active getting at least 10,000 steps in a day.

 You try to keep your weight down because it takes more energy to carry around extra weight.
 Plus it's not good for your overall health.
 Making sure that you're getting enough sleep, drinking enough water and avoiding all the bad stuff that we already know we shouldn't be doing.
 It's the same type of things that we have to do to maintain our own independence.
 That part is not really all that hard.